Yanomami Indigenous Territory

 The Yanomami Indigenous Territory (Terra Indígena Yanomami) is an indigenous territory in the states of Amazonas and Roraima, Brazil.
 It overlaps with several federal or state conservation units.

 It is home to Yanomami and Ye'kuana people.

 There are ongoing conflicts with an overlapping national forest in which mining was permitted.

 Location

-The Yanomami Indigenous Territory has an area of 9,664,975 ha in the states of Amazonas and Roraima.
+The Yanomami Indigenous Territory has an area of 9,664,975 ha in the states of Amazonas and Roraima, making it the largest indigenous territory in Brazil in terms of area.

 The territory is bounded by the frontier with Venezuela to the northwest.

 In the west it adjoins the Balaio and Cué-cué/Marabitanas indigenous territories.

 50% of the Pico da Neblina National Park overlaps the western part of the territory.

 Most of the Amazonas National Forest is within the territory, as is most of the Serra do Aracá State Park.

 In the southeast it adjoins the Serra da Mocidade National Park and the Caracaraí Ecological Station.

 In the east it adjoins the Roraima National Forest.